CatalinTermure/Cytoid-Chart-Editor/README.md

 # Building the project

 Clone the repository and open it with Unity from the Unity Hub, while making sure you are using the same version of Unity.
 After importing packages, it will be ready to go.

-# License

-You are free to use my code however you want, while respecting the license of 3rd party libraries.
-Attribution to me would be nice, but not mandatory